huggingface/blog/accelerate-library.md

 will launch your training script using those default.
 The only thing you have to do is provide all the arguments needed by your training script.

-To make this launcher even more awesome, we are actively developing a way to spawn an AWS instance using SageMaker when you use it to launch your script.
+To make this launcher even more awesome, you can use it to spawn an AWS instance using SageMaker.
+Look at [this guide](https://huggingface.co/docs/accelerate/sagemaker.html) to discover how!

 ### How to get involved?